Introductory Principles in Physics, 2nd Edition

-Materials on the Resource CD support the mastery-oriented pedagogy with cumulative weekly quizzes and review guides that continuously brings students back in contact with material from prior chapters.
+Materials on the Digital Resources support the mastery-oriented pedagogy with cumulative weekly quizzes and review guides that continuously brings students back in contact with material from prior chapters.
 Known to some as a “spiral” method, we do more just remind students of older content — IPP has students work those skills and rehearse those ideas to aid in long-term retention.

 Read more about our textbook philosophy for details about our unique approach to textbook design.

-There is no Teacher’s Edition: everything needed can be found in the text, the Resource CD, and the Experiment Manual.
+There is no Teacher’s Edition: everything needed can be found in the text, the Digital Resources, and the Experiment Manual.
 See the optional Solutions Manual for worked out exercises.

 Student instructions for five complete laboratory experiments are included in the appendix.
 Teachers instructions are included in the supplemental book, Experiments for Introductory Physics and ASPC.
 Be sure to get students The Student Lab Report Handbook as a guide to preparing premier lab reports after their lab experiments.